Navy Promotion Ceremony at The National Archives Museum in Washington D.C.

 Happy Friday everyone!
 Did this week go as fast for you as it did for me?
 It seems like it was just Monday; at the beginning of the week, I was in the middle of preparing for the arrival of hurricane Florence.
 Now I’m planning and looking for things to do in the Northern Virginia area with my family.
 I’m on the countdown to the new fall season of television shows.
 This is a list of the top 5 shows I’m looking forward to returning this season.

 Can you believe the leaves in Northern Virginia are already beginning to change colors?
 Where has the year gone?
+Oh, I remember; COVID (for almost two years now).
 While driving the streets of Woodbridge, I noticed several trees in my neighborhood were changing to yellow and red.
-Northern Virginia is such a beautiful and scenic area during the fall season; it's makes for a majestic location to take fall family portraits.
+Northern Virginia is such a beautiful and scenic area during fall season; it makes for a majestic location to take fall family portraits.
 With the monuments in Washington D.C. and the beauty of fall trees, no place is the same.

-This is the time of year; many families contact their favorite photographer to schedule their family for updated family pictures.
-Of course, you’ll want to have the absolute perfect location for your family pictures; you won't be disappointed with any of the locations listed.
+This is the time of year; many families contact their favorite photographer to schedule their family for pictures.
+Of course, you'll want to have perfect location for your family pictures; you won't be disappointed with any of the locations listed.
 This blog discusses some of the most beautiful fall locations for family portraits in the Northern Virginia and Washington D.C. area.

 Do you love your spouse or your children?
 Is there a time where you say "I must take a picture of this moment"?
 I'm sure you do.
 We all have those times when we want to capture every possible moment.
 Let me ask you, when was the last time you printed a picture of your loved ones?
 Has it been more than 12 months ago?
 According to the Professional Photographers of America (PPA), 53% of Americans stated they haven't printed a picture in 12 months or more; 42% of Americans stated they no longer print photos at all.
 That's a significant amount of people.
 Now can you imagine twenty years from now and not being able to look back upon your younger years.
 No childhood pictures, no young adult, no pictures of your parents or grandparents.